Command Line Interface¶

 --features-csv "$FEATURES" \

---people-csv "$PEOPLE" \
+--people-csv "candidates_${area}.csv" \

---selected-csv "selected_${size}.csv" \
+--selected-csv "selected_${area}.csv" \

---remaining-csv "remaining_${size}.csv" \
+--remaining-csv "remaining_${area}.csv" \

---number-wanted "$size"
+--number-wanted "$SIZE"

 done